Coronavirus milestones: Deaths pass 400,000, cases hit 7 million

 The United States has closed the border with Mexico except for goods and essential travel.

 The border with Canada also is affected.
-The nation is in 11th place in deaths with a total of 7,773, including 70 more deaths Saturday.
+The Great White North is in 11th place in deaths with a total of 7,800, including 27 more deaths over Sunday and 70 more deaths over Saturday.

+The far majority of deaths in North America are in those three countries, with the United States well in the lead but has seen a slowing of fatalities of late recording 373 deaths over Sunday, its lowest tally since registering 355 deaths on March 26.

 One hot spot is Russia, which reported 8,984 cases for a total of 467,673 -- third in the world -- and 134 more deaths for 14th at 5,859 Sunday.